wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.13.100 =
+* When using timer and there is a new message, the window would ring a sound and the window title would change if it doesn't have the focus.

 = 0.13.99 =
 * First release with italian translation.
 Thanks __[Marco Gargani](http://www.digitalangel.it/ "Tecnologie, Passioni, Giochi, Applicazioni, Hardware & Vita!")__.